Current status

 Project summary

-The Toronto and Region Conservation Authority and the City of Toronto plan to conserve and enhance natural features and minimize hazards related to the Scarborough Bluffs while improving the public’s access to and experience of the waterfront.
+The Toronto and Region Conservation Authority and the City of Toronto plan to conserve and enhance natural features and minimize hazards related to the Scarborough Bluffs while improving the public’s access to the Scarborough waterfront.

-The Scarborough Bluffs West Project consists of the following activities by the proponents at the location described below:
+The Scarborough Bluffs West Project consists of the following activities at the location described below:

 Learn more on the proponent’s website.